-Four new products hit the market this week in the compliance space -- and analysts said it's part of a larger trend toward data retention as standard business practice, even in businesses unaffected by specific
+Four new products hit the market this week in the compliance space -- and analysts said it's part of a larger trend toward data retention as standard business practice, even in businesses unaffected by specific government or industry regulations.

 Storage Technology Corp.
 (StorageTek) unveiled a consulting partnership with Deloitte Consulting LLP; StorageTek's archiving and data management products will combine with Deloitte's consulting services.
 Permabit Inc. announced an upgrade to its flagship product, Permeon Compliance Store 2.0.
 Plasmon announced Ultra Density Optical Compliant Write Once media specifically for compliance use.
 And IntelliReach Corp. will integrate search engine software with its e-mail archiving product meant to make records retention easier and more attractive for the smaller businesses.

 It's not a coincidence, according to Dianne McAdam of the Data Mobility Group.
 "As far as compliance goes, we've taken care of the big guys.
 I think we're seeing a move down market with compliance products."

 "We're seeing sort of compliance with a small c, where it's not tied to regulations," McAdam said.
 "More and more, contracts and other important negotiations are being done over e-mail or instant message.
 These businesses are starting to realize they had better save those electronic documents the way they already do physical documents."

 Companies like EMC Corp., IBM and Hewlett-Packard Co.
 (HP) are adjusting compliance and data retention products for the midrange as well with smaller versions of products, such as EMC's "baby" Centera, HP's RISS system and IBM's DR550, McAdam said..

 According to Mark Casey of Contoural Inc., compliance with government regulations by bigger companies has also had a domino effect on the midrange market.